peterpetre/meteor-react-flux-example/README.md

 # meteor-react-flux-example
-This is an example with Meteor, React and Flux architecture, trying out Session,Reactive Variables and React States
+This is an example with Meteor, React and Flux architecture, trying out Reactive Variables, Sessions and React States

 ## Documentation
 - [Meteor](http://docs.meteor.com/#/basic/)